New Hampshire vacation rental tax guide

 Registering with tax authorities

 Before you can begin collecting taxes on your short-term rental in New Hampshire, you’re legally required to register with the New Hampshire Department of Revenue Administration.
-You can register online, and once you’ve registered, you’ll receive a Meals and Rooms (Rentals) Tax License as well as instructions on filing your lodging taxes.
+You can register online to receive a Meals and Rooms (Rentals) Tax License.

 Do I need to form an LLC?